katlamas/slides/figma-04/figma-04.md

 ---

 ## Instructions
-Start by brainstorming the app's purpose and target users.
-Then:
 1. Create a sitemap outlining the main navigation.
 2. Sketch user flows for key tasks (e.g., signup, purchase).
 3. Build wireframes for at least three linked screens.